slatedocs/slate/source/includes/inkling-reference/_schema.html.md

 * Inkling statements can reference schemas by name.
 Above, `MyConcept` uses `MySchema` as its `predicts` schema.
 * Statements can use anonymous schemas.
 That means that a list of fields appears where a schema name could appear.
 Above, after `follows`, the predefined stream `input` has an anonymous schema with one field.
 This is useful in cases where you will only need that information once.
 In general, anywhere a schema name can appear, an anonymous schema can appear.
-* The set of types supported with schema fields consists of the set of Inkling primitive types and the set of Inkling structured types.
-These sets are listed below.
+* The set of types supported with schema fields consists of the set of Inkling
+* primitive types and the set of Inkling structured types.
+These sets are
+* specified in the [Inkling Types][3] section.
-* A schema field that has a primitive type can also have a type constraint that constrains the set of potential values for that field.
-Examples and syntax of type constraints are given below.
+* A schema field that has a primitive type can also have a type constraint that
+* constrains the set of potential values for that field.
+Examples and syntax of
+* type constraints are included in this chapter.

 ## Schema Declaration Syntax